Loading a content

 });

-doesn’t automatically begin playback once the
+Note that the WaspHlsPlayer doesn't automatically begin playback once the

 content is loaded.
 To do so, you have to call the resume

-method once the "Loaded"
+method once the "Loaded" player state is reached:

 // Automatically play the content once it's loaded